 Strength Beyond Strength

-Once you can perform windshield wipers, there are still new challenges ahead.
+Once you can perform the full hanging leg raise, there are still new challenges ahead.
 You may even eventually work up to doing hanging leg raises with just one arm.
 Remember to take it one rep at a time; there are no shortcuts on the road to mastering your bodyweight.